plscoggers/plsProbav/README.md

 Most notably you can turn previews to True to see image previews every x iterations.

-The outputs are a state_dict that can be used a checkpoint if wish, as well as after every epoch I output the model to an inference_[epoch].pt
+The outputs are a state_dict that can be used a checkpoint if you wish, as well as after every epoch I output the model to an inference_[epoch].pt

 ### Test
 predict.py contains functions that will allow you to test on training data and see the scores in relation to the baseline.
 It also contains a method to let you iterate through inference models and test each one so you can compare and find the best performing.
 You can also limit the testing to n number of train samples.